Artemis Fowl: Mulch Diggums

 Mulch is a kleptomaniac, criminal dwarf who has been involved in crime for four centuries.
 When considered with the average dwarf lifespan, he is not that old.
 He once was a mining dwarf, but later decided that stealing from Mud Men (humans) suited him much better.
 Because he has stolen from Mud Men, Mulch no longer has the significant magic powers of the usual fairy, but he has retained some aspect of the gift of tongues as "all tongues are based on Gnommish if you trace them back far enough", and has even shown his ability to speak 'American dog' in The Arctic Incident.
 He insists that humans were stealing from fairy-kind and the earth and that he is simply taking them back or repossessing the items.
 In the early books, he assisted the LEP against Artemis Fowl, although later, he sides with Artemis Fowl.
 Eventually, when the fairies and Artemis are on stable ground, he joins forces with the Fairy People on many adventures, acting as an LEP helper at the beginning of The Time Paradox.

 Julius Root

 Julius Root commanded the LEPrecon and was in charge of all activities related to the tracking of those who leave fairy civilization, to prevent them making contact with humans.
 Known for his ruddy face (hence his nickname, "Beetroot") and extremely short temper, he led the LEPrecon on missions until Koboi killed him with an explosive in The Opal Deception and framed Holly Short.
 He usually despised Holly's disregard for rules and orders.
-However, Root also seems to have been a lot like Holly Short when he was younger; a book states that Holly Short had recently beat the speed record that had been set 80 years prior by Julius Root.
+However, Root also seems to have been a lot like Holly Short when he was younger (Eternity Code states that Holly Short had recently beat the speed record that had been set 80 years prior by Julius Root).
 Julius Root hates when Foaly called him by his first name.
 Julius Root also had a brother, Turnball Root, the main antagonist in The Atlantis Complex.